The Hagedorn-type structure of the non-perturbative gluon pressure within the mass gap approach to QCD: Discussion and conclusions

-It is instructive to point out that our dynamical degrees of freedom are different from those which appear in the Hagedorn pressure of the glueball gas model associated with a sum over a number of single noninteracting, relativistic particle species of the corresponding masses (low-lying glueballs) \cite{11,37,38}.
-However, it alone was unable to correctly describe the corresponding thermodynamical lattice data below $T_c$ \cite{30,38}.
-Only adding the closed bosonic string contribution \cite{39}, modelling the high-lying glueballs \cite{40,41,42,43} exponential spectrum, success has been achieved \cite{30,44}.
-Also the $SU(3)$ lattice entropy density has been nicely reproduced down to $0.7T_c$ by taking into account the string-type configurations of gluon fields in this joint approach (glueball gas model plus bosonic string) \cite{38}.
+It is instructive to point out that our dynamical degrees of freedom (expressed in terms of the mass gap, as pointed out above) are different from those which appear in the Hagedorn pressure of the glueball gas model associated with a sum over a number of single noninteracting, relativistic particle of the corresponding masses (low-lying glueballs, i.e., the bound-states of the two or three gluons).
+It appears in the Hagedorn-mass spectra where the mass/energy density increases exponentially as $\exp(m/T_H)$ \cite{11,36,37}.
+That was a main reason why we did not identify our Hagedorn-type temperature $T_h$ with the Hagedorn temperature $T_H$.
+However, let us note that glueball gas model alone was unable to correctly describe the corresponding thermodynamical lattice data below $T_c$ \cite{30,37}.
+Only adding the closed bosonic string contribution \cite{38}, modelling the high-lying glueballs \cite{39,40,41,42} exponential spectrum, success has been achieved \cite{30,43}.
+Also the $SU(3)$ lattice entropy density has been nicely reproduced down to $0.7T_c$ by taking into account the string-type configurations of gluon fields in this joint approach (glueball gas model plus bosonic string) \cite{37}.